Kunull/Writeups/docs/pwn.college/System Security/Sandboxing.md

 # ---- snip ----
 ```

-And if it's not `/home/hacker`, it must be a leaf directory — no subdirectories, checked with `lstat` so symlinks in the path don't fool it.
+And if it's not `/home/hacker`, it must be a leaf directory, no subdirectories, checked with `lstat` so symlinks in the path don't fool it.

 But `/home/hacker` is explicitly allowed with no restrictions: